benjaminbretey/Data_projects_TripleTen/Zuber Rideshare SQL Project/README.md

 ALthought there was no analysis report required, I had some takeaway conclusions from the query results summarized below.

-## Key Insights
+## Insights
-Flash Cab carried the highest volume
+- Flash Cab carried the highest volume
-Weather
+- Weather
-- [Insert a few bullet-point highlights from your results]